johnno1962/RefactoratorApp/README.md

 # Refactorator II, The App

+Due to chnages in the index databaase format in Xcode 10, this program no longer works properly.

 This is the source for the App version of the [Refactorator plugin](https://github.com/johnno1962/Refactorator) for refactoring Swift (well, renaming actually.)